top of page

 This modality is complementary to the massage program I was already offering.
 The musculoskeletal part, is the process of balancing the horses' meridians, releasing tight fascia, deep muscles and trapped emotions, which helps bring the skeletal system back into alignment.

-Will massage and musculoskeletal unwinding make a difference?
+Will musculoskeletal and cranial unwinding make a difference?

 If you are willing to commit to helping your horse move better, then yes it absolutely will help!
-The photo on the right is of my gelding Milo; he is 24 years old.
-The time difference between the top and bottom photo is 1 and 1/2 months.
-As you can see, he is now comfortable standing square, his facial features and muscles are more relaxed, and he has greater range of motion.
+The photo on the right is of my gelding Milo; he is 25 years old this year.
+I have spent the last few months releasing the tension he was holding onto and working through any internal issues that come up (intestinal blockages, detox, releasing trapped emotions, and much more).

 Respiratory